 Direct inference of heart-surface potentials from body-surface potentials has been the goal of most recent work on electrocardiographic inverse solutions.
 We developed and tested indirect methods for inferring heart-surface potentials based on estimation of regularized multipole sources.
 Regularization was done using Tikhonov, constrained-least-squares, and multipole-truncation techniques.
 These multipole-equivalent methods (MEMs) were compared to the conventional mixed boundary-value method (BVM) in a realistic torso model with up to 20% noise added to body-surface potentials and ±1 cm error in heart position and size.
 Optimal regularization was used for all inverse solutions.
 The relative error of inferred heart-surface potentials of the MEM was significantly less (p < 0.05) than that of the BVM using zeroth-order Tikhonov regularization in 10 of the 12 cases tested.
 These improvements occurred with a fourth-degree (24 coefficients) or smaller multipole moment.
 From these multipole coefficients, heart-surface potentials can be found at an unlimited number of heart-surface locations.
 Our indirect methods for estimating heart-surface potentials based on multipole inference appear to offer significant improvement over the conventional direct approach.

-D. G. Beetner and R. M. Arthur, "Estimation of Heart-Surface Potentials using Regularized Multipole Sources," IEEE Transactions on Biomedical Engineering, Institute of Electrical and Electronics Engineers (IEEE), Jan 2004.
+D. G. Beetner and R. M. Arthur, "Estimation of Heart-Surface Potentials using Regularized Multipole Sources," IEEE Transactions on Biomedical Engineering, vol. 51, no. 8, pp. 1366-1373, Institute of Electrical and Electronics Engineers (IEEE), Jul 2004.